nnsW3/octane/README.md

 Octane operates trustlessly and is designed to be easily run by anyone in an adversarial environment.

-It uses ratelimiting, transaction validation, and transaction simulation to mitigate DoS, spam, draining, and other attacks.
+It uses rate-limiting, transaction validation, and transaction simulation to mitigate DoS, spam, draining, and other attacks.

 However, there are some risks associated with running an Octane node: